-- Cost-of-Money Loans are direct loans from USDA Rural Utility Service
+- Cost-of-Money Loans are direct loans from USDA Rural Utilities Service

 - Loan Guarantees of up to 80% allow private lenders, including the Federal Financing Bank (FFB), to extend credit to qualified borrowers in rural areas

-- Hardship Loans may be used, at the sole discretion of USDA Rural Utility Service, to assist applicants in meeting financial feasibility requirements for applications to serve underserved areas
+- Hardship Loans may be used, at the sole discretion of USDA Rural Utilities Service, to assist applicants in meeting financial feasibility requirements for applications to serve underserved areas

 What are the loan terms?

 - Cost-of-money loans: fixed rate at current U.S. Treasury rates depending on loan maturity at time of each advance

 - Loan Guarantees: fixed rate primarily from the Federal Financing Bank (FFB).
 Interest rates (Treasury rate plus 1/8%) vary depending on call options and the interim maturity rate selected at each advance, which may be as short as 90 days, with auto-rollover.
 Current rates available online, scroll down to “Treasury Constant Maturities” add 0.125% for FFB rate